 - Installation of a trailhead on Oak Street

-- Dedicated fund to help care for the property over time
+- A dedicated fund to help care for the property over time

 It is rare that a city has a forest this size within its limits, let alone one that includes thriving wetlands and connection to an existing trail system.
 Once conserved, the Sanford Community Forest can be managed for trails, public enjoyment, and ecological health.

 Development pressure in our region continues to grow, and land parcels of this size are becoming rarer.
 Three Rivers envisions protection of the wetlands and forests for climate protection.
 These 550 acres are precious as a large block of unfragmented habitat for plant and animal species, and as a recreation space for residents and visitors.

 The Wetlands Trail – West Side

 The wetland-rich western 310 acres will be conserved with funding which prioritizes wetland protection and will not permit forestry or intensive recreation, keeping this part of the property wilder and able to mature into an old-growth forest.
 A single trail will curve through the western side, allowing nature observation and low-impact recreation.

 Recreation & Forestry – East Side